-- The New Document Setup command (shortcut Option+Command+N (Mac) or Alt+Control+N (Windows)) command creates a new document by first showing a modal view to select various document formatting options.
-This view is similar to the document setup view accessible from the File - Document Setup command, except that when creating a new document a New tab is also available.
+- The New Document Setup command (shortcut Option+Command+N (Mac) or Alt+Control+N (Windows)) command creates a new document by opening a modal view to select a document template or various document formatting options.
+Any VectorStyler document can be used as a template, but only selected documents (marked as templates) are listed as templates.

 The following options are available when creating a new document:

 - Select the Width and Height of the default artboard in the document.

 - Resolution - set the default resolution of the new document.

 - Units - select the units used in the new document.

 - Palette - select a color palette from a preset or a file to be used as the default palette of the document.